judgewooden/multi-sensor/README.md

 Nr. | Call back type | Usage
 --- | -------------- | ------
 1   | a timer        | Called every 'SensorInterval' seconds.
-Is typically used to tell a sensor to perform a calculation.
+Is typically used to tell a sensor to perform a reading.
 2 | Control | Called everytime there is a control message received from another component 3 | Data | Called everytime there is a data message received from another component